elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} We are not done here, comrades ...
-Who will bring to the rest of the Whites our elegant response? ...
+Who will bring our splendid response to the rest of them? ...
 Yes ...
 Deaf and blind, their ambassadors sail through hell.
-Who then, and with what words, will stitch the earth's terror on the remaining guts?
+And now who, and with what words, will stitch the earth's terror on the rest of their guts?

 - {:.sp} Voices.

-- {:.i2} Ourselves, all of us.
+- {:.i2} We will, all of us.

 - {:.sp} The Crowd.

-- {:.i2} Ourselves, all of us.
+- {:.i2} We will, all of us.

 - {:.sp} Toussaint.

-- Good, friends ... right away ...
+- Good, friends ... let's do it ...
 All of us, onward, and no mercy.

 *(The detachments break off with frantic cries)*